 We know the names of some of the great Trekkers who committed their lives to the exploration of one or more of the human landscapes in which they lived: Lao Tsu, Socrates, Plato, Aristotle, Yeshua ben Yosef, Paul, Di Vinci, Siddhartha Gautama, Hypatia of Alexandria, Muhammad, Copernicus, Francesco di Bernardone, Voltaire, Michelangelo, Galileo, Gandhi, Marx, Newton, Elizabeth Anscombe, Bach, Mozart, Van Gogh, Einstein, Simone de Beauvoir, ML King, Alan Watts, and the Dalai Lama to name but a few.
 Each of these Trekkers, packing all their gifts and foibles, stepped out into unknown territory, answering that call to seek more, learn more, love more, share more, and be more.
 We also know that these Trekkers did not set out alone.
 They began where others ended their journey and with the knowledge and equipment they inherited.
 Trekking is an altruistic activity.
 It is done for the education and edification of everyone.
 They invited others to join them in order to enrich everyone's experience and to be more effective in their combined mission and commitment to the common good.

 So what is TheoTrekking?
-It is how my friend and fellow theologian, Pat, and I refer to our life-long work as innovative theologians; exploring the landscapes of the human need to make meaning!
+It is how my long-time friend and fellow theologian, Pat Genereux and I refer to our work as innovative theologians; exploring the landscapes of the human need to make meaning!

 Theologians critically examine human behavior in relationship to those things in which we invest our trust and which in return provide our lives with significance (gods).
-We do this as part of our ongoing effort to understand and live our lives with as much emotional and intellectual authenticity and integrity as possible.
+This is done as part of the ongoing effort to understand and live life with as much emotional and intellectual authenticity and integrity as possible.

-For us, life is an ongoing trek of discovery.
+We view life as an ongoing trek of discovery.
 It is our experience that knowledge and understanding, including the meaning we make of them, are always incomplete.
 While on this journey, we encounter and celebrate new discoveries about ourselves and our world.
-If we have the courage to investigate them, these discoveries can take us beyond the edges of our social, cultural, political, and religious maps.
+If we have the courage to honestly investigate them, these discoveries can take us beyond the edges of our social, cultural, political, and religious maps.